Audit Report: Nearly $40k in public funds were stolen from the Ascension Parish government

 All but one of the thefts were discovered by parish officials.
 It was discovered after a vendor inquired about a balance due, the report said.

 One of the thefts, totaling $17,029, happened when an external party intercepted and altered a physical check disbursed by the parish, the report said.
+This is a practice known as check washing.

 The other thefts were caused by unauthorized electronic drafts from the parish's operating account.

 Trending News